 Jacob finally faces his brother.
-After putting his servants in front, then Leah and her children, then Rachel and Joseph safely hidden in the back, he goes in front of them all to face Esau.
+After putting his servants in front, Leah and her children, Rachel and Joseph safely hidden in the back, he goes in front of them all to face Esau.

 I’m sure it was very clear to Leah and Simeon and the other brothers that Jacob cared most about Rachel and Joseph, putting them in the back to make sure they stayed safe.
 He’s helping create the jealousy and anger that will end up causing Joseph to be sold into slavery.
-The thing he’s trying to prevent, Joseph’s death, will be the thing he creates by trying to rely on his own plan of salvation, hiding Joseph in the back.
+The thing he’s trying to prevent, Joseph’s death, will be the thing he creates by trying to rely on his plan of salvation, hiding Joseph in the back.
 In time, Joseph’s brothers will sell him and Jacob will spend the next two decades thinking he’s dead.

 He’s doing all that because even though Jacob prayed and asked God for deliverance, He’s not trusting God.